In Simulink®, you can manage multiple versions of a model using these techniques:

 Last saved on

-You can create and store a record of changes to a model in the model itself.
-The Simulink software compiles the history automatically from comments that you or other users enter when they save changes to a model.
-For more flexibility adding labels and comments to models and submissions, see instead Project Management .
+You can create and store a record of changes with the model.
+Simulink compiles the history from comments that you or other users enter when saving changes to a model.
+For more flexibility adding labels and comments to models and submissions, see Project Management.

 The next time you save the model, the Add Comment to Model History dialog box prompts you to enter a comment.

-For example you could describe changes that you have made to the model since the last time you saved it.
-To add an item to the model's change history, enter the item in the Comment edit field and click Save.
+For example, describe the changes you have made to the model since the last time you saved it.
+To add an item to the model's change history, enter it in the Comment box and click Save.
 The information is stored in the model's change history log.

 If you do not want to enter an item for this session, clear the Add comment to model history check box.

-In the Add Comment to Model History dialog box, clear the check box Always prompt to update model history when saving this model.
+Clear the Always prompt to update model history when saving this model check box.

-The following table describes the model parameters used by Simulink to store version information.
+The table describes the model parameters used by Simulink to store version information.

 Name of the person who created this model.